LBHackney-IT/lbhackney-it.github.io/docs/api-specifications/contact_details.md

----
-id: contact_details
-title: Contact Details API
+# Contact Details API
----

 ## Purpose

 The purpose of this document is to propose the implementation of a Contact Details microservice to interact with contact details data we hold for a person/organization.
 In the initial implementation, the microservice will focus on the Housing domain, but it should be built in a reusable way so it can be extended to other service areas in the future.

 - Contact details can be related to a person/organization and include one or multiple (both historical and current)
 - email address